 4. Step away from your desk for lunch

-Central Park is home to more than 9,000 benches—why not spend one lunch break a week at one of them admiring the views outside the office?
+Central Park is home to more than 10,000 benches—why not spend your lunch break once a week in the middle of nature?
 We suggest finding a sunny spot alongside one of the Park’s water bodies for some delightful aquatic birdwatching.
 The Harlem Meer, the Pool, and the Pond are surrounded by lots of benches and are quick to get to from the Park’s perimeter.

 5. Learn a new skill